jellyfin/jellyfin-mpv-shim/CONTRIBUTING.md

 ## Issues

 Feel free to create an issue for any problems or feature requests.
 Please include as much information as possible and be sure to check to make sure you aren't creating a duplicate issue.
-Providing log messages is also important, but please be sure to avoid posting API keys and auth tokens that could allow someone to access your media server!
+[Providing log messages](https://github.com/iwalton3/jellyfin-mpv-shim/wiki/Sending-Logs) is also important.
+Logs are sanitized by default, but you may want to review them.
+If you send other data, for instance a screenshot of MPV's information dialog, please be sure that there are no `api_key` values in the information you are sharing.

 ## Adding Major Features